idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial04_meshing/step09_hpmr.md

 ## Create Pin Unit Cell

 The pin cell represents the most basic element in the hierarchical structure of a reactor core.
 In the case of a heat-pipe micro reactor, typical pin cells include fuel, heat pipe, and moderator.
-These components are all generated using the PolygonConcentricCircleMeshGenerator.
+These components are all generated using the [PolygonConcentricCircleMeshGenerator.md].
 Every pin cell mesh property (e.g., ring radii and intervals) can be tailored to specific needs.

 ### Object